 Absorbance detection can be performed on the multi-mode microplate readers PHERAstar FSX, CLARIOstar Plus, VANTAstarTM, FLUOstar and SPECTROstar Omega, and on the single-mode SPECTROstar Nano plate readers.

 All our absorbance microplate readers are equipped with a high-intensity xenon flash lamp and CCD spectrometer.

 BMG LABTECH was the first company to employ a UV-vis spectrometer for absorbance measurements.
 Upon illumination of the probe by a high-power xenon flash lamp, our ultra-fast UV-visible spectrometer collects the entire spectrum in one flash.
 A wavelength range from 220 to 1000 nm at a resolution of 1 – 10 nm is acquired in less than 1 second per well.

 Alternatively, filter-based absorbance detection (PMT-based) is available on the FLUOstar Omega.

 Which assays can be measured by an absorbance microplate reader?

 Absorbance is one of the most popular detection modes for life science applications.
-Accordingly, there is a multitude of kits and reagents available on the market for the most different application and assay types that an absorbance microplate reader can cover both as single- or multi-mode instrument.
+Accordingly, there is a multitude of kits and reagents available on the market that an absorbance microplate reader can cover both as single- or multi-mode instrument.
 Several colorimetric assays have been adapted to plates or directly developed for use in a microplate reader.